ehb54/us3lims_dbutils/README.md

      - includes support for both certbot and self-signed certs.
      - ```php uslims_domain_info.php --change old_domain_name new_domain_name```
        - old_domain_name is required for metadata & httpd config changes.
+ - uslims_git_info.php
+   - for all expected and discovered repos, reports path, url, branch, use, rev#, rev date, local changes, and deltas
+   - also allows updating to expected branches, git pull, and build (for gui & mpi)
  - demo_data.sql.xz
    - contains demo1_veloc1 2.A.259 demo data which can be imported into a *fresh* dbinst
      - *fresh* since it may clobber existing data